Accessing Microsoft SQL Server from PHP under Apache on UNIX and Linux

 PDO supports:

-The PDO_ODBC driver enables you to access ODBC databases via the PDO interface.
+The PDO_ODBC driver enables you to access ODBC databases by using the PDO interface.
 PDO_ODBC supports the unixODBC Driver Manager, which it uses to load the ODBC driver for the target database.
-PDO_ODBC can be used with the SQL Server ODBC driver to enable PDO access to SQL Server from Linux and Unix platforms.
+PDO_ODBC can be used with the SQL Server ODBC driver to enable PDO access to SQL Server from Linux and UNIX platforms.

 You need to install the SQL Server ODBC driver on the machine where PHP is installed.
-For information about installing the SQL Server ODBC driver, see earlier in this tutorial.
+For information about installing the SQL Server ODBC driver, refer to earlier in this tutorial.

 Installing PDO and PDO_ODBC

-We tested the SQL Server ODBC driver with PDO / PDO_ODBC using:
+We tested the SQL Server ODBC driver with PDO and PDO_ODBC using:

 Installing from Packages

-Most Linux distributions enable you to install PHP modules via their Package Managers (Synaptic, Yum and so on).
+Most Linux distributions enable you to install PHP modules by using their Package Managers (Synaptic, Yum and so on).
 When testing on Ubuntu Linux, we installed the following packages:

 Package Notes